illdopejake/Website/jagustlab/source/research.rst

 References
 ~~~~~~~~~~

+    [Ossenkoppele2015]_ Tau, amyloid, and hypometabolism in a patient with posterior cortical atrophy.

     [Elman2014]_ Neural compensation in older people with brain amyloid-β deposition

     [Elman2014_2]_ Effects of Beta-Amyloid on Resting State Functional Connectivity Within and Between Networks Reflect Known Patterns of Regional Vulnerability